Bumper crop of children's titles by Austin area illustrators

 - “Sweet Baby Moon” by Karen Henry Clark, illustrated by Patrice Barton

-Nice guest post by illustrator Patrice Barton on Cynthia Leitich Smith‘s blog, Cynsations about the difference between illustrating for picture books and chapter books.
+Nice guest post by illustrator Patrice Barton on Cynthia Leitich Smith‘s blog, Cynsations about the difference between illustrating picture books and chapter books.
 Read the post here.
-Patrice’s latest releases are the gorgeous Sweet Moon Baby: An Adoption Tale by Karen Henry Clark and the funny, two word picture book Mine! by Shutta Crum ( both published by Knopf Books for Young Readers.)
+Patrice’s latest releases are the gorgeous Sweet Moon Baby: An Adoption Tale by Karen Henry Clark and the funny, two-word picture book Mine! by Shutta Crum ( both published by Knopf Books for Young Readers.)
 You’ll enjoy the trailer for Mine! with Patrice’s art (below.)

 Make Your Splashes-Make Your Marks!

 Mark Mitchell’s online course on children’s book illustration now includes monthly in-depth video interviews with successful children’s book illustrators.

 They’re like having your own nosy, personal visits with the illustrators in their studios.